-Head and Neck Cancer Diagnosis and Treatment
+Head and Neck Cancer Treatment and Diagnosis

 If you suspect you have a head and neck tumor, or your doctor has confirmed your diagnosis, you are looking for the right team of cancer experts to provide hope and practical approaches for treatment.

-At the Comprehensive Cancer Center at Wake Forest Baptist Health, our multidisciplinary team of head and neck cancer experts treats more than 300 patients yearly with head and neck cancers or tumors.
+At the Comprehensive Cancer Center at Wake Forest Baptist Health, our multidisciplinary team of head and neck cancer treatment experts treats more than 300 patients yearly with head and neck cancers or tumors.
 Patients come to us from all over to participate in our advanced clinical trials, to try radiation therapy again if their current physicians have told them that it is useless, or to take advantage of our expertise in robotic surgery, microvascular reconstruction free-flaps and skull base surgery.

 Head and Neck Cancer Diagnosis